metaphysics degree

 • The Study of altered states of consciousness, Including hypnosis, mediation, deep prayer laying of hands and similar altered states.

-• The three required book reading and papers
+• The three required book readings and corresponding papers

 • Seminary Ordainment studies and ordainment